-There are shops that sell chocolate and then there are the Cacao chocolate shops in Portland.
+There are shops that sell chocolate and then there is the Cacao chocolate shop in Portland.
 The latter can inspire even the most hardened and cynical among us.
 When we first heard about the Cacao chocolate shops, it clearly sounded like it was worth our attention.
 Serious enough to warrant not one, but two reporters […]

 [Updated 10/10/09 – Hot Pot City continues to give the same level of quality and service as we discussed in the original review we did here in 2007.
 However, the restaurant seems to have been “discovered”.
 There are often long waits, especially for counter seating and during prime lunch hours (12-1:30pm).
 Weekends often fare a bit better.
 Service can be brisk or completely overwhelmed.]

 To many, El Gaucho epitomizes what a steakhouse should be.
 It feels sophisticated.
 The atmosphere is formal, the lighting dim and romantic, and lots of dark wood provides a backdrop to tinkling stemware and white linens.
 Live jazz wafts from the background as tuxedo-clad waiters scurry by with carts for tableside Caesar salads, the darkness punctuated by an occasional burst of flame from a bananas Foster in the making.
 To many people, this type of ambience is it, as fancy as they will ever dine, a place

 Downtown Portland is dotted with Indian restaurants and food carts.
 It has gotten to the point where, when making plans with friends, you have to make sure you all are talking about the same restaurant; otherwise some of your party will invariably end up at the wrong place.
 That is what happened to me the first time I went to East India Company.

 I first took a look at Karam back in early 2005.
 I think it is time for a much longer review and update.